Introduction to the Retail Reset

 The 15,000 store closures of 2026 affected a lot of businesses.
-How can it affect the industry?
+How can it affect the retail industry?

 Several factors contribute to this unprecedented rate of retail shutdowns: